 Clearing with Inner Child work

 This surprising development was what was underlying his fear and sexual anxiety.
-So I used the technique of inner child change work.
+So I used the technique of Inner Child change work.
 I got him to go back to that toilet as himself, the grown man.
 I got him to push that other man out of the way.
 He comforted the child.
 I told him, "tell him he did nothing wrong.
 Tell him it is not his fault."
 I then got him as adult to take the child out of there.
-Then I gave a visualiztion of letting that little boy grew up with the adult man looking after him all the time.
+Then I led him through a visualization of letting that little boy grow up with the adult man (himself) looking after him all the time.
 When the little boy was mature, I got the adult and the little boy figure to merge and become one person.
 I then did some general self-esteem suggestions to finish the session.

 When he emerged from trance, he said, "I feel so light.
 I feel as if a great weight has been lifted off me."